zoecarver/unityWS/Multiplayer_Demo/readme.md

 In your scene create a capsule and rename it "Player" then add a Rigidbody to it.
 Make sure you freeze the rotation under **Constraints**.
 Now create a script called PlayerController and add it to your player.
 Now drag your player into the project window to make it a prefab.

-Open your PlayerController script for editing and add the following (feel free to write your own player controller script, the only thing it needs to do is move the player).
+Open your PlayerController script for editing and add the following (feel free to write your own PlayerController script, the only thing it needs to do is move the player).

 ```
 public int force = 10;